 The curriculum is specifically designed for students who have an intense interest in math and science.
 The courses are taught at a faster pace and in greater depth.
 The Advanced Placement (AP) Program gives students the opportunity to pursue college-level studies and receive advanced placement and/or course credit upon entering college.
 In the MSC program, AP courses are required in Biology, Chemistry, Physics: Mechanics, Physics: Electricity & Magnetism, Computer Science Principles, Computer Science A (coding), Calculus (BC version), and Statistics.
 Students in the MSC program take their MSC courses as a prescribed curriculum and select their remaining courses from the Churchill High School course offerings available to all CHS students.
 All MSC students are full time students at Churchill High School.
 Transportation to Churchill for MSC students is provided by LPS for students who live in the Franklin HS and Stevenson HS attendance areas.

 The MSC Program is open only to students who live in the Livonia Public Schools School District and to students who already attend LPS schools.
-Due to the teacher recommendations and the testing that needs to be completed for admission consideration, students who reside in the LPS school district but do not attend an LPS school are asked to request an application for fall 2020 by Friday, October 18, 2019.
-Applications for all students are due by Monday, November 18, 2019.
-Testing for fall 2020 admission to the MSC Program is scheduled for Saturday, December 14, 2019.
+Due to the teacher recommendations and the testing that needs to be completed for admission consideration, students who reside in the LPS school district but do not attend an LPS school are asked to request an application for fall 2021 by Friday, October 23, 2020.
+Applications for all students are due by Thursday, November 19, 2020.
+Testing for fall 2021 admission to the MSC Program is tentatively scheduled for Saturday, December 12, 2020.

 You can view the MSC Program booklet at the link below or by using the subpage on the left.

 For more information about the MSC Program and the application process, contact Douglas Coates, MSC Facilitator, at 734-744-2650 Ext.
 46967, or via email at firstname.lastname@example.org.